 State law requires a municipality to mail the property tax bill to the taxpayer or the taxpayer's designee.
 If the tax bill is mailed to the taxpayer's designee, the designee must provide the taxpayer with a copy of the bill.
-The tax bills are usually mailed in December.
+State law (sec.
+74.09(5), Wis.
+Stats.) requires the clerk to distribute tax bills no later than the third Monday in December.